Southwest Slopes Weather

 Saturday Sunny.
 Winds N/NE 15 to 20 km/h shifting W/SW 15 to 25 km/h in the early afternoon then becoming light in the evening.

-Saturday Partly cloudy.
-The chance of showers in the south.
-Light winds becoming W/SW 15 to 20 km/h during the day then becoming light during the evening.
+Sunday Partly cloudy.
+Slight (20%) chance of a shower about the ranges in the afternoon and evening.
+Near zero chance of rain elsewhere.
+The chance of a thunderstorm in the east in the afternoon and evening.
+Light winds becoming W 15 to 25 km/h during the day then becoming light during the evening.

 Monday Partly cloudy.
 Slight (20%) chance of a shower about the ranges, near zero chance elsewhere.
 The chance of a thunderstorm in the east in the afternoon and evening.
 Light winds becoming W/SW 15 to 25 km/h during the day.

 ||Forecast||Min||Max||Chance of rain||Rain amount||Frost risk||9am||3pm|

 ||17||34||20%||< 1mm||Nil||ENE 11||63||NW 7||21|

 Backyards in Queanbeyan and parts of Canberra have been covered with "golf-ball sized" hailstones and the roof of a supermarket has partially collapsed after a storm hit the region.

 A western Queensland church has raised more than $90,000 for a scheme to keep rural contractors in work during the ongoing drought.

 Much of southeastern Australia is experiencing its sunniest week since spring and skies have been staying clear at night, effectively giving planet gazers a fine-tuned view of a rare feature.